-In the next few years we plan to add maple syrup to our farm products.
-Vermont in particular is well suited to this, boasting the highest per tap syrup yield in the US, an average of roughly 25% higher than other states in New England in 2014.
+Vermont, in particular, is well suited to this, boasting the highest per tap syrup yield in the US, an average of roughly 25% higher than other states in New England in 2014.
 Vermont produced a gallon of syrup for every 3.24 taps.

-The downside to high production, is a lower price.
-Vermont taps more than twice as many trees as any other state, but has one of the lowest average per gallon prices (second only to Maine) at roughly $35/gal for bulk wholesale in the past few years.
+The downside to high production is a lower price.
+Vermont taps more than twice as many trees as any other state but has one of the lowest average per gallon prices (second only to Maine) at roughly $35/gal for bulk wholesale in the past few years.
 Retail, however, is much more lucrative.
 We’ve seen local prices consistently in the $50-$60/gal range.

 After a sugar bush survey, we estimate that we have roughly 150 mature sugar maples suitable for tapping within a short distance of the proposed sugar shack location.
 Based on average Vermont yields, 150 trees tapped should result in gross retail sales of $2,300-$2,800.

 Now comes the fun part: figuring out costs.
 Upfront costs include collection equipment, be it buckets and taps or tubing, along with a sugar shack and arch.
 These costs could be higher if you decide to go all out and invest in a fancy vacuum pump system or reverse osmosis filtration, but that’s hardly necessary at this scale.
-Ongoing cost include fuel, labor and bottling.
+Ongoing cost includes fuel, labor and bottling.

-The cost of a sugar shack can vary widely, but for a 100-150 tap operation our local extension recommends a simple 14×16 building, plus additional wood storage space.
+The cost of a sugar shack can vary widely, but for a 100-150 tap operation, our local extension recommends a simple 14×16 building, plus additional wood storage space.
 A similarly sized structure built on our land this year cost $2,500 in materials and $1,800 in labor.
 We’re going to conservatively estimate $5,000 to build the sugar shack.

 The size of arch needed depends on the number of taps and how much time you’re willing to devote to boiling each day.
 On a good day, each tap produces about a gallon of sap, so assuming we allocate 6 hours a day to boiling, we need an evaporator sized to boil 25 gallons per hour.
 That puts us at the largest “hobby” sized boiler of 2’x6′ for roughly $4,500.